How to Run Remote Commands with Ansible Shell Module

 - name: Print variable

-The username variable is referenced at the very end by the msg parameter using the quote filter to prevent an arbitrary command string from being executed if it would be injected with the username variable.
+The username variable is referenced at the very end by the msg parameter using the quote filter to prevent an arbitrary command string from being executed if it were injected with the username variable.

 Also read: How to use 'when' condition in Ansible